 - In April 2000, Sue Hot Dog Gortemiller has presented the Excellence in Clowning Award from COAI at the San Francisco Convention for her many hours of volunteer service.
 In April 2006, The Excellence in Clowning Award was presented to Lisa Twinkles Ezell and Becky Skeeter Deltenre.

 - In May of 1995, the Cheerful Clown Alley Clown School book was reworked by COAI and then released to other alleys to purchase for educational purposes.

-In August 2003, a new board position, Membership Director was created and the Email Committee was organized to create guidelines in using the Email format to update our CCA members.
-Also during this year, it was announced that many Hospitals, Charities and Ronald McDonald House were requiring background checks on all volunteers attending their functions.
+In August 2003, a new board position, Membership Director was created and the Email Committee was organized to create guidelines for using the Email format to update our CCA members.
+Also during this year, it was announced that many Hospitals, Charities, and Ronald McDonald House were requiring background checks on all volunteers attending their functions.

 In December 2004, a new Clown Alley “Funny Bones” Alley was created in Beaumont.
 The group asks the Cheerful Clown Alley to be their mentors in lending their support and wisdom to help this new alley develop and grow.
 Several CCA members traveled to Beaumont for the new alley’s monthly meetings to assist with programs and clown training.